A Task-Centric Theory for Iterative Self-Improvement with Easy-to-Hard Curricula: Iterative Easy-to-Hard Curriculum for Self-Improvement

 \begin{subremark}[Smaller uncertainty in the adjacent difficulty ratio is better] Parts (i)-(ii) of Corollary~\ref{cor:kstar-monotonicity} imply that, whether we fix $\beta'$ or $\beta$, as the uncertainty width $\Delta=\beta-\beta'$ increases, the maximal admissible $\nu$ (and hence the minimal question budget $n$) for $\mathcal N<0$ becomes more stringent. \end{subremark}

-\begin{subremark}[Moderate difficulty ratios between adjacent tasks are most favorable] Part (iii) of Corollary~\ref{cor:kstar-monotonicity} further shows that, when $\Delta$ is fixed, as the difficulty ratios between adjacent tasks (captured by $\beta'$) increase, the minimal admissible sample budget $n$ required for the easy-to-hard curriculum to be provably better than the baseline first decreases and then increases.
-Moreover, in the large-sample regime, there exists a unique optimal $\beta'$ that minimizes the required sample budget. \end{subremark}
+\begin{subremark}[Moderate difficulty ratios between adjacent tasks are most favorable] Part (iii) of Corollary~\ref{cor:kstar-monotonicity} further shows that, when \(\Delta\) is fixed, as the difficulty ratios between adjacent tasks (captured by \(\beta'\)) increase, the minimal admissible sample budget \(n\) required for the easy-to-hard curriculum to be provably better than the baseline decreases in the small-ratio regime, but diverges to infinity once the difficulty ratios between adjacent tasks become sufficiently large.
+Moreover, over any sufficiently large finite interval of \(\beta'\), in the large-sample regime, there exists a unique optimal \(\beta'\) that minimizes the required sample budget. \end{subremark}

 \begin{subremark}[Improvement dominates for small budgets, while feasibility dominates for large budgets] By Corollary~\ref{cor:e2h-feasible-init-length} and Proposition~\ref{prop:N-feasible-region-shrinks-in-k}, for any fixed $(\beta',\beta)$, both \(|\mathcal I_{\mathcal M}(\beta',\beta,\nu)|\) and \(|\mathcal I_{\mathcal N}(\beta',\beta,\nu)|\) decrease as $\nu$ increases.
 Moreover, since $c_{\delta'}/a_0<2^{\beta}c_{\delta'}$, we have the following dichotomy: as $\nu\to 0$, the shrinkage of the admissible range of $V_{p_0}(\hat\theta_0)$ is dominated by the feasibility conditions $\{\mathcal M_i<0\}_{i=1}^4$; whereas as $\nu$ approaches $\nu_c$, the shrinkage is dominated by the improvement condition $\mathcal N<0$. \end{subremark}